opensearch-project/documentation-website/_api-reference/index-apis/recover.md

 nav_order: 62
 ---

-# Recover an index
+# Recovery API
 Introduced 1.0
 {: .label .label-purple }

-The Recover index API gives information about any completed or ongoing shard recoveries for one or more indexes.
-If a data stream is listed, the API returns information about that data stream's backing index.
+The Recovery API gives information about any completed or ongoing shard recoveries for one or more indexes.
+If a data stream is listed, the API returns information about that data stream's backing indexes.

 Shard recovery is the process of starting a shard copy for restoring a primary shard from a snapshot or syncing a replica shard.
 Once a shard recovery is complete, the recovered shard becomes available for searching and indexing operations.